tytydraco/yessleep/out/My_girlfriend_and_I_were_chased_by_a_satanic_cult_in_the_Appalachia_mountains_of_West_Virginia.md

 We arrived to the police station and filed a report.
 We gave them the description of the truck and suspects.
 The investigator said they would call us if they had any more information.

-We were extremely shaken but also relived.
+We were extremely shaken but also relieved.
 All we wanted to do at that point was get the hell out of West Virginia.

 We thought we had shaken the group for good, but unfortunately, we were wrong...